Managed Websites, Mobile Apps & Custom Software

-Mendola.Tech is the systems engineering practice of Robert Mendola.
+Mendola.Tech is the web operations and software engineering practice of Robert Mendola.

 Architecture starts with constraints: users, data boundaries, latency budgets, security requirements, and expected failure modes.